Game Day Preview - CGY vs TUC

 The Matchup

-Tucson, currently seventh in the Pacific, sits at 10-8-0 and ranks 22nd league-wide.
+The Wranglers enter the contest with a firm grip on first place, not only within the Pacific Division but across the entire AHL, boasting a 16-5-1 record.

-A key absence in their lineup could open the door for the Wranglers.
+On the other hand, the Roadrunners are currently ranked seventh in the Pacific and a nearly even 10-9 record on the season.

-Tucson will be without their top goaltender, Jaxson Stauber, who has been listed as inactive.
+Tucson will also be missing their top goaltender, Jaxson Stauber, who has been listed as inactive on the roster.

 Players to Watch